Quick start#

 Update later with brew upgrade cx.

-The shell script downloads the right binary for your platform, verifies its checksum, updates your shell profile / PATH, and runs cx bootstrap — all in one step.
+The shell script downloads the right binary for your platform, verifies its checksum, updates your shell profile / PATH, and runs cx bootstrap.

 macOS / Linux: